bfops/playform/README.md

   * Move: WASD
   * Jump: Space
   * Look around: Mouse
-  * Sphere placing tool: Left mouse button
+  * Place a tree: Left mouse button
   * Sphere eraser tool: Right mouse button

 One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
 If you get too far away from it, it'll probably get lost and fall through the planet.
 It's a little needy.